Bipolar Disorder Treatment

 • Consuming a healthy, balanced diet

-• Using techniques to lessen stress, such as meditation or deep breathing exercises
+• Using stress reduction techniques like meditation or deep breathing exercises

 • Steering clear of alcohol and narcotics